Kevin He

 Presented at ACM EC’24.

-[abstract] [download pdf] [arXiv]
+[download pdf] [arXiv]

 Private Private Information (with Fedor Sandomirskiy and Omer Tamuz)

+Forthcoming at the Journal of Political Economy.
 Presented at ACM EC’22.

-[abstract] [download pdf] [slides] [talk] [arXiv]
+[download pdf] [slides] [talk] [arXiv]

 Misspecified Learning and Evolutionary Stability (with Jonathan Libgober)

-[abstract] [download pdf]
+[download pdf] [publisher’s DOI] [arXiv]

 Dynamic Information Preference and Communication with Diminishing Sensitivity Over News (with Jetlir Duraj)